lwitzani/addPokemonGoEventsToCalendar/README.md

 # Add Pokemon GO Events to your iOS calendar
 - this script displays the current and upcoming events that exist in Pokemon Go
+- the main purpose of this script is to be able to easily create calendar entries in iOS devices
 - users can tap on a list item to create a new calendar entry for the selected event
   - this will display the following alert <img src="images/success.PNG" width="400"/>
   - when you check your calendar, you will see the created entry <img src="images/comDayExample.PNG" width="400"/>